 4. Leafy Greens

 We’re pretty sure Popeye was onto something when he ingested massive amounts of spinach to gain his unusual strength and stamina.
-Turns out, spinach and other leafy greens are high in iron, which promotes red blood cell circulation and helps you feel more alert.
+It turns out that spinach and other leafy greens are high in iron, which promotes red blood cell circulation and helps you feel more alert.
 Some evidence suggests eating leafy greens will also improve concentration.

 Serving suggestion: A salad is a good way to enjoy your leafy greens.
 However, when you’re pressed for time, a green smoothie is the way to go.
 Toss spinach, green apples, celery and kiwi into your blender with a little ice and voila!
 You’ve got a natural energy drink that will get the job done.